 A survey course designed to familiarize students with the psychological, physiological and educational problems which confront persons who are cognitively disabled, gifted, emotionally disturbed, speech impaired, auditorily impaired, visually impaired, orthopedically and neurologically impaired.

-CHARACTERISTICS OF CD/EBD/LD
+CHARACTERISTICS OF LD

 Special Education 325